SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Shields (Mechanical)

-See the “Space Travel” chapter for details on employing this skill.
+See the "Space Travel" chapter for details on employing this skill.

 Sleight of Hand (Agility)

-The diﬃculty for a sleight of hand attempt is usually the opponent’s Perception or search, either as a die roll (if the opponent is actively watching for tricks) or as a derived value equal to the number in front of the “D” in the opponent’s attribute or skill times 2 and add the pips.
+The difficulty for a sleight of hand attempt is usually the opponent’s Perception or search, either as a die roll (if the opponent is actively watching for tricks) or as a derived value equal to the number in front of the "D" in the opponent’s attribute or skill times 2 and add the pips.
 Situation
 Watchful target; few distractions